dymmond/edgy/docs/fields.md

 * `set`: Called in model `__setattr__` (when setting an attribute).
 * `load`: Called after load.
 Contains db values.
 * `post_insert`: Called after insert.
 Arguments are the ones passed to save.
+* `post_update`: Called after update.
+Arguments are the ones passed to save.

 #### Saving variables on Field